NU-Digital-Cultures/Trout/Project Management/Updated to do list.md

 3. Break down assessment brief/ criteria and start creating the app pages for 'Tenant Handbook - Blythe - done 👍
 4. Redoing notes onto .md files and figuring out what kind of verification process we would need for the stories- Ethan - in progress ▶️
 5. Upload documentation of decisions made- based off academic articles and design decisions - done 👍 (except 'zine layout' shared doc as this is still in use)
-6. Research methods - evidence how the survey has informed the production of the app - Charlotte - in progress ▶️
+6. Research methods - evidence how the survey has informed the production of the app - Charlotte - done 👍
 7. Design process document needs uploading - 'Zine layout' shared document - done 👍
 8. Figure out where we will get our source of information for the 'Tenant Roundup'- Troy - assigned
 9. Add supplementary notes to the Github - Troy - assigned
 10. Consider further real-life implications for our app beyond data protection acts - Troy - assigned
 11. Work on our parts on the presentation - all of us
 12. Redo our project to do list as this was deleted!
-Back-date what we have done - Charlotte ▶️ in progress
+Back-date what we have done - Charlotte - done 👍
-13. Start artwork examples - Charlotte - in progress ▶️
+13. Start artwork examples - Charlotte - done 👍